I’m sure most of you have experienced the phenomenon of what I like to call the “Perfect Storm of Household Necessities.”

 It’s that day when if you have to try to answer one more question, drive one more mile, make one more dinner, listen to one more complaint about homework, or feel one more body attached to yours that you’ll just run away.

 Admit it, you’ve been there!

 What’s happening is that your resources are depleted.
 Your patience has melted away, you are tired and you have hit an emotional wall.
 And it feels like something has to change or you won’t be able to go on for one more step.

 And many of us will stop there and live in the middle of that perfect storm for a long time.
 I’ve seen mothers live all the way through toddlerhood in this place.

 Why is it that we would rearrange a month’s grocery budget to replenish depleted necessities, but we won’t take time to replenish our emotional needs as well?
 Aren’t they necessary to our survival?
 Yes!

 The point is, it's important to replenish what has been depleted.
 You know what you need to make that happen, so go do it!
 Remember, it's not a selfish choice, it's necessary.
-This weekend is a special day for you, moms.
 So, get out of your storm and enjoy.